Mule ESB Interview Questions

 Mule ESB (a.k.a.
-Mule) is a lightweight Java-based enterprise service bus (ESB) and integration platform that allows developers to connect applications together quickly and easily, enabling them to exchange data.
+Mule) is a lightweight Java-based enterprise service bus (ESB) and integration platform that allows developers to connect applications quickly and easily, enabling them to exchange data.
 Mule ESB enables easy integration of existing systems, regardless of the different technologies that the applications use, including JMS, Web Services, JDBC, HTTP, and more.

 What is ESB?

 An enterprise service bus (ESB) is software architecture for middleware that provides fundamental services for more complex architectures.
 For example, an ESB incorporates the features required to implement a service-oriented architecture (SOA).
-In a general sense, an ESB can be thought of as a mechanism that manages access to applications and services (especially legacy versions) to present a single, simple, and consistent interface to end-users via Web- or forms-based client-side front ends.
+In a general sense, an ESB can be thought of as a mechanism that manages access to applications and services (especially legacy versions) to present a single, simple, and consistent interface to end-users via Web- or forms-based client-side front end.

 What are all the Primitives used in Mediation?

 We have different types of primitives in mediation.

 - Type Filter

 - Endpoint Lookup

 - Data Handler

 - Custom Mediation